-He has competed in Beijing, Berlin, Stockholm, Dubai and three times in Moscow.
+The 6-foot-4 swimmer from Singapore has competed in Beijing, Berlin, Stockholm, Dubai and Moscow on his dripping-wet international tour.

 “For me, it was a true privilege to be able to represent Singapore and swim on the world stage with Olympians and world-record holders, train alongside and converse with them, learn from them and even dine with them,” says Menkhoff, whose races for the national team as a teenager were sometimes televised.

 Singapore’s most famous swimmer might be two-time Olympian Joseph Schooling, now a University of Texas swimmer best-known for winning the gold medal in the 100-meter butterfly in in the 2016 Games in Rio de Janeiro, defeating Phelps and putting Singapore swimming on the world stage.

 Menkhoff has had his Phelps moments too, training at the North Baltimore Aquatic Club, Phelps’ home club, for several weeks one summer as a teenager.

 Phelps approached him on the pool deck, complimenting Menkhoff’s freestyle stroke as “so long and smooth” and comparing it to Thorpe’s, with the whole interaction captured on video.